 While Scripture allows for some variety here, we believe that total immersion under the water is best because it is true to the meaning of what baptism symbolizes-death and new life.

 In the Bible, most people were baptized soon after they made a commitment of their life to Christ.
-We think people should have been consistently following Christ for some time, and know in their heart that they are genuinely committed to him.
 If that is true for you - then now is the time to be baptized.
+If you placed your faith in Jesus some time ago but have not yet experienced a Christian baptism, we encourage you to take this step of faith and obedience.